Court Asked to Cancel Jowie's Bond after Getting into a Fight at Club 1824

 Also Read: Why Jowie Was Secretly Transferred To Distressful Manyani Prison

-Further the court was told that the suspect does not live with his parents who reside in Nakuru.
+The court was also told that the suspect does not live with his parents who reside in Nakuru.

 Justice Wakiaga had directed Irungu to report to his local chief at the end of every month.
 The authorities were required to submit monthly reports to the court but none has been submitted so far.